52North/WPS/52n-wps-webapp/src/main/webapp/R/README.md

 * ``/resources``: Resource files for the scripts.
 If a script defines names of resource files from this directory then these files are loaded to the R workspace before script execution.
 * ``/scripts``: The WPS4R script repository, see seperate README.md file.
 * ``/utils``: R scripts that are loaded into the R session that may contain configuration, session wide utility functions, or session variables.
+* ``wps4r-utils.R``: A script file with functions to be used while developing scripts for WPS4R.